Development with Docker, Apache, PHP, and SSL

 View the complete Dockerfile here.

-Configuring Traefik
+Configuring SSL

 You’ll need some self-signed certificates in order to configure SSL.
 I’ve used mkcert to create and trust them on my localhost.
 Before you proceed, install mkcert.